25 Inspiring Books for Entrepreneurs Who Need a Boost

 Although many startups don’t last, the causes of their failures are preventable.
 The Lean Startup is a book that points out several reasons for startup failure and how your company can circumvent them.
 Testing your ideas before fully investing in them and keeping an eye out on what your customers do instead of listening to focus groups are just some practical advice you can learn from Eric Ries’ book.

-As an entrepreneur himself, the author penned the many lessons he learned in the business world, and have organized them in this book in the hopes of helping companies across the globe.
+As an entrepreneur himself, the author penned the many lessons he learned in the business world and has organized them in this book in the hopes of helping companies across the globe.

 The Innovator’s Dilemma by Clayton M. Christensen